LEB-EPFL/DEFCoN/README.md

 ### Requirements

-**DEFCoN requires Python 3.5, TensorFlow 1.4.1, and Keras 2.1.1**.
-Please see the setup.py file for the full list of required packages
+Please see the setup.py file for the full list of required packages.
+Please note that DEFCoN requires Python 3.5, TensorFlow 1.4.1, and Keras 2.1.1, specifically.

 ### Installing tensorflow-gpu (optional, but recommended)

-We recommend using following the directions for installing Tensorflow to ensure that it is properly configured to use your system's GPU: https://www.tensorflow.org/install/install_linux#installing_with_anaconda
+We recommend using the following directions for installing Tensorflow to ensure that it is properly configured to use your system's GPU: https://www.tensorflow.org/install/install_linux#installing_with_anaconda

-In particular, we use the following commands from within a Python virtual environment:
+In particular, we use the following command from within a Python virtual environment:

 ```